Annual Report 2014-2015

 "Please pass on my very sincere congratulations and thanks to the Ombudsman for his outstanding blogs on myth busting the NVC.
 The work is very impressive in its clarity and understandability.
 It will serve well to address and overcome the problems which exist in communicating information about the NVC."

-Engaging the Influencers Top of Page
+Engaging the Influencers

 Since the beginning of my mandate in 2010, we have focused on building trust with parliamentarians and key stakeholders by providing them with objective, evidence-based analysis and recommendations on Veterans' issues.